NanamiKubota/NanamiKubota.github.io/_tutorials/growth_curve.md

 toc: true
 toc_sticky: true
 toc_label: "Table of Contents"
-last_modified_at: 2022-08-23
+last_modified_at: 2024-09-01
 #classes: wide
 ---

 <br>

-This tutorial is for converting your plate reader data into growth curves in R. Since the Cooper lab has two different plate readers with difference version of the software, be sure to check which plate reader software you used before proceeding.
+This tutorial is for converting your plate reader data into growth curves in R. Since the Cooper lab has two different plate readers with difference version of the software, be sure to check which plate reader software was used before proceeding.
 I have divided the tutorial based on the old vs newer program.

+<b>Note: If doing growth curves on the Tecan, skip to the section on [data manipulation from Tecan](#tecan)</b>

 The plate reader with the newer program is located by the centrifuge next to the chemical hood while the plate reader with the older program is located by the entrance.